vigna/epserde-rs/README.md

 There is no constraint on the associated deserialization type: it can be literally anything.
-In general, however, one tries to have a deserialization type that is somewhat compatible with the original type: for example, ε-serde deserializes vectors as references to slices, so all mutation method that do not change the length work on both.
+In general, however, one tries to have a deserialization type that is somewhat compatible with the original type: for example, ε-serde deserializes vectors as references to slices, so all mutation methods that do not change the length work on both.
-And in general [`ZeroCopy`](traits::ZeroCopy) types deserialize to themselves.
+And in general [`ZeroCopy`](traits::ZeroCopy) types deserialize into themselves.

 Being [`ZeroCopy`](traits::ZeroCopy) or [`DeepCopy`](traits::DeepCopy) decides
 instead how the type will be treated